hdesai17/mine_pride/README.md

   ```

 ## Output
-Project tiles, accessions, and summaries are printed.
+Matching project summaries are printed, and matching project details are stored in output.jsonl